Print

 Problems with multiple authorship view

 There is absolutely no evidence that any part of the book ever existed on its own.
 All manuscripts are of the complete book as we have it.
 The copy of Isaiah found among the Dead Sea Scrolls contains the complete book.
-The passage we now call chapter forty continues without the slightest hint of a break from the passage we now call the end of chapter thirty-nine, two lines from the bottom of a column.
+The passage we now call chapter forty continues without the slightest hint of a break from the passage we now call the end of chapter thirty-nine, two lines from the bottom of column 32.

 The book of Isaiah is quoted in the NT more than any other OT book.
 These quotations are from both parts of the book without any differentiation.
-John quoted from both parts of Isaiah (Jn 12:37-41), quoting Is 53:1 and 6:9-10 and attributing both to Isaiah.
+John quoted from both parts of Isaiah (Jn 12:37-41), quoting Is 53:1 and Is 6:9-10 attributing both to Isaiah.
 Mark quoted the prophet Isaiah (Is 40:3) in Mk 1:2-3.
 When Jesus read from Isaiah chapter 61 in the synagogue in Nazareth, Luke refers to the scroll of the prophet Isaiah, "He stood up to read, and the scroll of the prophet Isaiah was given to him."
 (Lk 4:17).

 Late dating cannot explain away the predictions of Jesus, five hundred years later (ch 7, 11, 53 etc), even though they may attempt to explain away predictions of Cyrus.